loon3/Simple-Storj-Uploader/README.md

-Storj-Uploader
+Simple-Storj-Uploader
 =================
-Storj Uploader is a simple interface that utilizes the Storj web-core API (https://github.com/Storj/web-core#api-documentation) to upload files to the Storj network.
+Simple Storj Uploader is a simple interface that utilizes the Storj web-core API (https://github.com/Storj/web-core#api-documentation) to upload files to the Storj network.

 Built with PHP and jQuery.